CaseyRo/casey.berlin/posts/About those two years of solitary confimenent.md

-# About those two years of solitary confimenent
 We’re almost out!
 Corona is behind us!
 New ideas, a blank canvas, a plot to fill!
 Did we stand still all that time?
 Or did we miss the opportunity to turn this into a profit?

 A personal story unfolds my personal (torn) perspective.